Rawagede massacre: Legacy

-In 2006, Jeffry Pondaag, organizer of the Komite Utang Kehormatan Belanda, collaborated with lawyer Liesbeth Zegveld, an expert on international law and war crimes, to represent the Rawagede widows.
+In 2006, Jeffry Pondaag, organizer of the Dutch Honorary Debts Committee Foundation, collaborated with lawyer Liesbeth Zegveld, an expert on international law and war crimes, to represent the Rawagede widows.
 Their goal was to secure recognition, apologies, and compensation from the Netherlands.
 At the time, there was no precedent for such a case, making the pursuit of justice uncertain.

 On 8 September 2008, a dialogue began with 10 widows of massacre victims formally requesting acknowledgment of Dutch responsibility.
 In a response dated 24 November 2008, the Dutch state expressed "deep regret" for the massacre but argued that the term for prosecution had expired.
 This position drew criticism from members of the States-General of the Netherlands and leading Dutch newspapers, such as NRC Handelsblad, which argued that there should be no statute of limitations for war crimes.

 In December 2009, the 10 widows decided to sue the Dutch state in court.
 On 14 September 2011, the court ruled that the extraordinary nature of the crime exempted it from a statute of limitations.
 The Dutch state was held fully accountable for the damages caused.
 Following settlement negotiations, the plaintiffs were awarded €20,000 each in compensation, and the Dutch state issued a formal apology for the massacre.

 On 9 December 2011, the Dutch ambassador to Indonesia stated, "We remember the members of your families and those of your fellow villagers who died 64 years ago through the actions of the Dutch military...
 On behalf of the Dutch government, I apologize for the tragedy that took place."
 Only nine relatives were still alive at the time, and they each received €20,000 in compensation.
 The money was paid out by 2013.

 On 10 July 2012, the massacre received public attention in the Netherlands after de Volkskrant published two photos of an execution.
 These photos are the only documented images of the massacre conducted by the Royal Netherlands East Indies Army.

 In 2016, Dutch Foreign Minister Bert Koenders visited Rawagede to apologize in person.